Contribution of Secondary Neutrinos from Line-of-sight Cosmic Ray Interactions to the IceCube Diffuse Astrophysical Flux: BLAZAR NON-BLAZAR AGN

 The set of blazar AGN is considered first, a commonly proposed source for UHECR \citep{Murase_2012}.
 Three 4LAC AGN classes are included within this set: Flat Spectrum Radio Quasars, BL Lacertae objects, and blazar candidates of unknown type.
 In total, 2796 objects are considered for their contribution to the diffuse flux in flat and gamma-ray weighting schemes, and 1531 sources are used for weighting models reliant on distance.
 The distribution of the square-root likelihood test statistic determined at all 4LAC blazar locations is presented in the top right plot of Figure 3.

 Next, the total signal contribution from the combined population of blazar AGN is considered for eight possible weighting schemes (four emission models each paired with the effective area weight for one of two indexes).
 The likelihood of equation (6) is determined as a function of $n_{s}$, then converted to an all-flavor neutrino flux following equation (12).
 Curves of this likelihood space corresponding to fractional levels of the reported IceCube diffuse flux are pictured in the upper left plot Figure 4.
+Here, a positive test statistic corresponds to a greater likelihood for the data to be described by a positive signal component than to be described by background alone (null result, $n_{s} = 0$).
+A negative test statistic suggests the data is better described by pure background than with the addition of a given signal component.
+Following Wilks' Theorem, the 68$\%$ and 95$\%$ confidence limits are expressed in terms of the likelihood test statistic.
 The neutrino signal potentially associated with each emission model and energy distribution is also shown for comparison with IceCube's observed all-flavor diffuse flux in the bottom left of Figure 4.

 Similar to \citep{smith2020revisiting}, the subpopulation of blazar AGN with low levels of gamma-ray variability is also considered.
 This requirement is met by using only those blazars of reported variability index less than 18.48.
 Ultimately, 1674 sources are used for the flat and gamma-ray weighting scenarios, and 767 sources are considered for weights dependent on distance.
 The resulting distribution of square-root test statistics for all 1674 independent locations is provided the top right of Figure 3.